ncatlab/nlab-content/pages/9/4/4/0/449/content.md

 In an _algebraic definition_ of [[(n,r)-categories]] [[composition]] of [[higher morphism]]s is a genuine algebraic operation.
 As opposed to a _geometric model_ where composites are only guaranteed to exist, in an algebraic model there is prescription for finding these composites.

-These choice may be given in an elementary way as binary composition operations as in an ordinary [[category]], or the composition operation may be controled by sophisticated algebraic structures such as [[operad]]s that, while keeping track of all specified composites, may allow large of possible composition operations.
+These choices may be given in an elementary way as binary composition operations as in an ordinary [[category]], or the composition operation may be controled by sophisticated algebraic structures such as [[operad]]s that, while keeping track of all specified composites, may allow large combinations of possible composition operations.

 The composition operation in an algebraic model for an $(n,r)$-category are subject to [[associativity]]  [[coherence law]]s.
-On the geometric size these reflect the fact that the spaces of possible choices of composites are contractible.
+On the geometric side these reflect the fact that the spaces of possible choices of composites are contractible.

 Typically an algebraic model for higher categories admits a [[nerve]] operation that turns it into an equivalent geometric model.
 Conversely, typically one can obtain an algebraic model form a geometric model by making _choices_ of composites.